ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 The Beacon Chain has not been processing Mainnet transactions, and for all intents and purposed has simply been coming to consensus on the state of itself... which is great and all, but after extensive testing, the time for it to come to consensus on more than just itself is rapidly approaching.

 The Merge itself represents the official switch to using the Beacon Chain as the official means of block production.
-Mining will no longer be the means of producing valid blocks, and instead this role will land with the validators who will then be responsible for processing the validity of all transactions.
+Mining will no longer be the means of producing valid blocks, and instead this role will land with the proof-of-stake validators who will then be responsible for processing the validity of all transactions, and proposing blocks.

 No history is lost.
 As Mainnet is merged with the Beacon Chain, the entire transactional history of Ethereum comes with it.
 You don't need to do anything.
 Your funds are safe.